binance-exchange/binance-official-api-docs/user-data-stream.md

 ```

 ## Order Update
 Orders are updated with the `executionReport` event.

-Check the API documentation and below for relevant enum definitions.
+Check the [Rest API Documentation](./rest-api.md#enum-definitions) and below for relevant enum definitions.

 Average price can be found by doing `Z` divided by `z`.

 **Payload:**